ADAM ‘Hummo’ HUMMERSTON

 John was a rower and runner back in Canada and upon arrival to Australia was convinced by a mate to try a triathlon… a 70.3.
 During the 70.3 training, that same mate up-sold him to register for a full Ironman.
 Not your ideal introduction to the sport, but luckily the experience didn’t kill him and he’s still here with us today training for 70.3s.

 John moved to Cronulla in early 2017 and soon linked up with the CTC through the Wednesday evening runs.
 The friendliness of the members and community feel are what he says kept him coming back.
-John has been leading the club’s races since 2017, and this year taken on the role of VP.
-John earns a living as a Biomedical Engineer and is a TA Technical Offical.
-In his spare time, you can find him in his garage building and maintaining bikes.
+John has been leading the club’s races since 2017, and last year took on the role of VP & Chair.
+John earns a living as a Biomedical Engineer fixing faces and is a TA Technical Offical.
+In his spare time, you can find him in his garage building and maintaining bikes and brewing beer.

 For more information regarding our race programs, please email email@example.com

 Adam grew-up in a family of cyclist and in cycling club near London akin to CTC, his first race was at the age of eight years old.

 From the age of fifteen road racing took over his life until his early 20’s during this time he progressed through the ranks to race semi-professionally whilst working full time as an accountant.

 His biggest multi-sport achievements to date were 3rd (AG) in Australian duathlon, and then representing Australia in age-group world championship the following year in Adelaide in 2015 when he finished 7th (AG) in the world.